 Subrina L. Wood

-Subrina L. Wood is a Tax Manager in the Firm’s Exempt Organization Tax department with more than 24 years of exempt-organization tax experience.
-Previously, Ms. Wood worked in the tax departments of the Boston offices of KPMG, Mellon Bank, and Thompson Reuters.
+Subrina L. Wood is a Senior Tax Manager at Calibre CPA Group PLLC with more than 24 years of exempt-organization tax experience.
+Previously, Ms. Wood worked at Tate & Tryon Certified Public Accountants and Consultants, as well as in the tax departments of the Boston offices of KPMG, Mellon Bank, and Thompson Reuters.
 While at KPMG, Ms. Wood concentrated on high net worth individuals and planned giving strategies.
 At Mellon Bank, she managed the Boston office’s Planned Giving Administration group which handled the bank’s charitable remainder trusts, pooled income funds, and gift annuities.
 Ms. Wood also managed Mellon Bank’s Tax Exempt Section which handled various accounting, tax status, and tax reporting issues for public charity and private foundation clients.
 Lastly, Ms. Wood spent some time at Thompson Reuters where she oversaw the accounting and filing of more than 3,500 trusts, public charities, and private foundation returns.